nico989/dncs-lab/README.md

 # Firewall

 To have a minimum of protection on the host-c and on the container, I tried to make a small firewall.
 So I added some rules to decide who can access to host-c and the container.
-I used the command ``` iptables ``` as root, to create my custom rules.
+I used the command ``` iptables ``` as root to create my custom rules.
 I made rules to choose which protocols and services could reach the host-c and separately I added rules to manage who could access to container.
 This because the container is an isolated entity.
 If you want to see the rules that already exist, you have to type:
 ```
 vagrant@host-c:~$ sudo iptables -L
 ```
-By default there are not rules and you should see this:
+By default there are not custom rules and you should see this:
 ```
 Chain INPUT (policy ACCEPT)
 target     prot opt source               destination